DataSQRL/datasqrl.github.io/blog/2023-09-21-recommendations-current23-ai.md

 IMPORT time.parseTimestamp;
 ```

-We import the source tables that we are processing in this script.
+At the beginning, we import the source tables that we are processing in this script.
 DataSQRL uses packages to represent data sources for modularity and ease of reuse.
 It’s like importing an external library but for data.
 Our API is treated as a data source which allows us to import the mutation input data as a table.

 We are also importing functions for string processing, vector embedding, etc. DataSQRL uses the same packaging structure to organize functions.

 Now, onto the actual logic of our script.

-## Processing Event Data
+### Processing Event Data

 ```sql
 Events.id := coalesce(CAST(regexExtract(url, '(\d*)$') AS INT),0);